tklein1801/ce-async-api-fix/README.md

 ## About

-This is a compact CLI tool for fixing two errors that might occur when generating an AsyncAPI schema for SAP events.
-It ensures that these schemas can be seamlessly imported into the Solace PubSub+|SAP AEM Event Portal.
+This CLI is used to modify/correct AsyncAPI specifications in order to prepare them for import between SAP S/4Hana systems using the Event Enablement Framework and SAP AEM/Solace PubSub+.
+These steps are currently necessary due to the differences in how AsyncAPI specifications are used in the SAP S4/Hana environment.

+### `convert`

+The `convert` command can be used to correct two errors/problems that occur when generating/exporting an AsyncAPI specification for an event.
+Er stellt sicher, dass diese Schemas nahtlos in das Solace PubSub+|SAP AEM Event Portal importiert werden können.

+> [!TIP]
+> For more informations about the command you can run `npx @tklein1801/ce-async-api-fix convert --help`

 **Problems Addressed**